fortinetdev/terraform-provider-fortios/website/docs/d/fortios_router_bgp.html.markdown

 * `next_hop_self_rr6` - Enable/disable setting nexthop's address to interface's IPv6 address for route-reflector routes.
 * `next_hop_self_vpnv4` - Enable/disable setting VPNv4 next-hop to interface's IP address for this neighbor.
 * `next_hop_self_vpnv6` - Enable/disable use of outgoing interface's IP address as VPNv6 next-hop for this neighbor.
+* `next_hop_self_rr_vpnv4` - Enable/disable setting of the nexthop's address to interface's address for route-reflector VPNv4 routes.
+* `next_hop_self_rr_vpnv6` - Enable/disable setting of the nexthop's address to interface's address for route-reflector VPNv6 routes.
 * `override_capability` - Enable/disable override result of capability negotiation.
 * `passive` - Enable/disable sending of open messages to this neighbor.
 * `remove_private_as` - Enable/disable remove private AS number from IPv4 outbound updates.